 Our tradition has always been to decorate for Christmas on Thanksgiving Day.
 There was a good reason: as a pastor of busy, growing churches with lots of preparations required for Christmas, if we didn’t do it on Thanksgiving it wouldn’t get done!
 Also, we had to get our “money’s worth” out of the tree!
 When we were in New York and Wisconsin, dreading months and months of snow and cold, I would always take my vacation right after Christmas and we would head off to visit our friends in the US Virgin Islands.
 Frequently after Christmas Eve services we would go directly to the airport to catch a late night flight to St. Thomas, a flight that was usually empty with lots of room to stretch out and sleep.
 To arrive in St. Thomas on Christmas morning, and step out of the plane into the humidity and heat after New York and Wisconsin cold was paradise.
 To this day, my ideal Christmas Day is one spent at the beach!

-Lest you think that looks all too perfect . . .
-Last night I was sitting by the fire, sipping a nice Chardonnay from Argentina ($3.75 a bottle, about half the price for a bottle of a glas of wine on most cruise ships!), reading a book, when I tasted something a little crunchy in my wine.
+We love our lives in Panama, but, naturally, nothing is perfect.
+Last night I was sitting by the fire, sipping a nice Chardonnay from Argentina ($5.75 a bottle), reading a book, when I tasted something a little crunchy in my wine.
 I was so engrossed in the book I had forgotten the tiny little flies that seem impelled to swim in open glasses of wine.
 I fished four of the little buggers out and stuck them on my napkin.
 Two were still alive . . . and drunk as all get out, staggering and falling around the napkin!